petzval/btferret/README.md

   buf[1] = 0x34;
   write_ctic(localnode(),4,buf,0);

-  le_server(le_callback,100);
+  keys_to_callback(KEY_ON,0); // OPTIONAL - key presses are sent to le_callback
+                              // with operation=LE_KEYPRESS and cticn=key code
+                              // The key that stops the server changes from x to ESC le_server(le_callback,100);
                    // Become an LE server and wait for clients to connect.
                    // when a client performs an operation such as connect, or